gqi/MRMix/README.md

 ### System requirements

 MRMix can be used on any operating system.
 R needs to be installed.
+Package `devtools` is required for the installation.

 ### Installation
 ```